stephaneclavel/terraform/azure/vnet-module/readme.md

-example using a module, creates a rg, vnet, subnets, nsg, rt, route
+example using a public module, creates a rg, vnet, subnets, nsg, rt, route